Dashboard

 | Flag rate by site | Bar | Inspections | Share of inspections with findings, per site, over the last 30 days. |

-| Findings by severity | Bar | Findings | Finding count by severity over the last 30 days. |
+| Findings by priority | Bar | Findings | Finding count by priority over the last 30 days. |

 | Actions by status | Pie | Corrective actions | Corrective action count by status over the last 30 days, rendered as a donut. |